kimchi-project/kimchi/docs/API.md

                 Other available values are "fc_host", "net", "pci", "scsi", "storage", "system", "usb" and "usb_device".
         * _passthrough: Filter devices eligible to be assigned to guest directly.
-Possible values are "ture" and "false".
+Possible values are "true" and "false".
         * _passthrough_affected_by: Filter the affected devices in the same group of a certain directly assigned device.
                                     The value should be the name of a device.